 Other notable mixed Golden Retrievers that are extremely popular include the Goberian, which is a mix of the Golden and Siberian Husky.
-With much less demand for other mixes, it’s possible to find a Golden mix for a few hundred dollars.
+With a far lesser demand for other mixes, it’s entirely possible to find a Golden mix for a few hundred dollars.

 Initial Cost of Golden Retrievers